 In order of recommendation:

-A new luxury ryokan-style hotel near the imperial palace, run by Japan’s leading resort developer.
+Hoshinoya Tokyo - a new luxury ryokan-style hotel near the imperial palace, run by Japan’s leading resort developer.
 Great for an inner-city zen experience.
-Near Ginza, but a bit far from the fashion areas of Aoyama/ daikanyama etc.
+Near Ginza.

 Do you have any insider tips for your city that most people wouldn’t normally know about?